sfu-dhil/wphp-docs/source/install.rst

    able to write to `var/cache/*` and `var/logs/*` and `var/sessions/*`.
 The symfony docs provide `recommended commands`_ depending on your OS.

+7. Please follow the instructions in the config.rst file to set up the configuration settings for this project.

-7. Load the schema into the database.
+8. Load the schema into the database.
 This is done with the symfony console.

 .. code-block:: bash